 Organizations that fall under the EU’s GDPR may be required to perform DPIA.
-Learn more about the requirement and how it differs from the PIA.
+Learn more about the requirement and differences between PIA and DPIA.

 PIA, as same as DPIA, has a historical basis and best practice guidance in the European Union’s legal framework.
 The U.S. law enshrined PIA via the E-Government Act of 2002.
 Section 208 of the Act required federal agencies to conduct PIAs when “developing systems involving the collection, maintenance, or dissemination of information… that makes substantial changes to existing systems.”
 The common PIA guidelines are officially established by the Department of Homeland Security (DHS), Federal Trade Commission, and Office for Information Technology.
 Although the E-Governance Act only applies to U.S. federal agencies, many private sector organizations have adopted the PIA processes as an effective tool to reduce data privacy risks.